spookylukey/django-views-the-right-way/source/dependency-injection.rst

 This powerful technique has lots of great advantages.
 For one, ``display_product_list`` never needs to be concerned with all of this.
 We don't have to modify its signature, nor the signature of the ``searcher`` parameter it expects.
-Also, this works really well with static analysis (like the linters that are built-in to many IDEs which can point out undefined names and so on).
+Also, this works really well with static analysis, like the linters that are built-in to many IDEs which can point out undefined names and so on.

 Next up: TODO preconditions